mprib/caliscope/README.md

 ## Acknowledgments

 This project was inspired by [FreeMoCap](https://github.com/freemocap/freemocap) (FMC), which is spearheaded by [Jon Matthis, PhD](https://jonmatthis.com/) of the HuMoN Research Lab.
 The FMC calibration and triangulation system is built upon [Anipose](https://github.com/lambdaloop/anipose), created by Lili Karushchek, PhD.
 Several lines of FMC/Anipose code are used in the triangulation methods of Pyxy3D.
-I'm grateful to Dr. Matthis' for his time developing FreeMoCap, discussing it with me, pointing out important code considerations, and providing a great deal of information regarding open-source project management.
+Pyxy3D is my attempt at helping to move toward an open source tool for motion capture that can hopefully one day benefit scientists, clinicians, and artists alike.
+I'm grateful to Dr. Matthis for his time developing FreeMoCap, discussing it with me, pointing out important code considerations, and providing a great deal of information regarding open-source project management.

 I began my python programming journey in August 2022.
 Hoping to understand the Anipose code, I started learning the basics of OpenCV.
 [Murtaza Hassan's](https://www.youtube.com/watch?v=01sAkU_NvOY) computer vision course rapidly got me up to speed on performing basic frame reading and parsing of Mediapipe data.
 To get a grounding in the fundamentals of camera calibration and triangulation I followed the excellent blog posts of [Temuge Batpurev](https://temugeb.github.io/).
 At the conclusion of those tutorials I decided to try to "roll my own" calibration and triangulation system as a learning exercise (which slowly turned into this repository).
-Videos from [GetIntoGameDev](https://www.youtube.com/watch?v=nCWApy9gCQQ) helped me through some dark and confusing times when this Physical Therapist tried to wrap his head around projection transforms.
+Videos from [GetIntoGameDev](https://www.youtube.com/watch?v=nCWApy9gCQQ) helped me through projection transforms.
 The excellent YouTube lectures of [Cyrill Stachniss](https://www.youtube.com/watch?v=sobyKHwgB0Y) provided a foundation for understanding the bundle adjustment process, and the [SciPy Cookbook](https://scipy-cookbook.readthedocs.io/items/bundle_adjustment.html) held my hand when implementing the code for this optimization.
 Debugging the daisy-chain approach to parameter initialization would not have been possible without the highly usable 3D visualization features of [PyQtGraph](https://www.pyqtgraph.org/).

-[ArjanCodes](https://www.youtube.com/@ArjanCodes) has been a frequent touchstone in my coding journey and is an incredible source of Python knowledge, as is [Corey Schafer](https://www.youtube.com/channel/UCCezIgC97PvUuR4_gbFUs5g) whose videos on multithreading were invaluable at tackling early technical hurdles related to concurrent frame reading.
+[ArjanCodes](https://www.youtube.com/@ArjanCodes) has been an excellent resource for Python knowledge, as has [Corey Schafer](https://www.youtube.com/channel/UCCezIgC97PvUuR4_gbFUs5g) whose videos on multithreading were invaluable at tackling early technical hurdles related to concurrent frame reading.

 While Pyxy3D is not a fork of any pre-existing project, it would not exist without the considerable previous work of many people, and I'm grateful to them all.